-- (1) Explain the governance philosophy that will guide the board, including the nature and extent of involvement of key stakeholder groups. - (2) Describe the governance structure of the proposed school when the board is fully composed, including the primary roles of the governing board and how it will interact with the principal/head of school and any advisory bodies.
-Explain how this governance structure and composition will help ensure that a) the school will be an educational and operational success; b) the board will evaluate the success of the school and school leader; and c) there will be active and effective representation of key stakeholders, including parents. - (3) Summarize the qualifications and experience of proposed members of the governing body of the school.
-Please identify each proposed board member and describe why they uniquely qualified to serve on this governing board serving this target community.
-Additionally, please submit the requested board information in the provided Board Member Template (provide as Attachment 7).
-Please note that all statutory roles on the Committee to Form must be filled as a condition of application.
-At least 75% of additional board members for SY 2018-19 must be identified by the capacity interview to ensure a thorough evaluation of the capacity of the founding board. - (4) Provide, as Attachment 8, a completed, signed, and notarized Board Member Information Sheet for each proposed Board member as well as the board member's resume and a thoughtful biographical summary outlining the particular qualifications of each board member as relates to both service on a public charter school board and to the specific needs of this particular proposed charter school. - (5) If the current applicant team does not include the full founding board, explain how and when the additional board members will be identified. - (6) Describe the board's ethical standards and procedures for identifying and addressing conflicts of interest.
-Provide, as Attachment 9, the board's proposed Bylaws, Code of Ethics, and Conflict of Interest policy. - (7) Identify any existing relationships that could pose actual or perceived conflicts if the application is approved; discuss specific steps that the board will take to avoid any actual conflicts and to mitigate perceived conflicts. - (8) Describe plans for increasing the capacity of the governing board.
-How will the board expand and develop over time? - (9) Describe the kinds of orientation or training new board members will receive and what kinds of ongoing development existing board members will receive.
-The plan for training and development should include a timetable, specific topics to be addressed, and requirements for participation. - (10) Describe the working relationship between the board and staff (academic, operations, and financial) and the working relationship between the board, staff, and any education management organization.
+- (a) A potential contractor of the proposed charter school; - (b) A potential lessor of a facility that the proposed charter school may lease; - (c) A representative of an educational management organization with which the proposed charter school may contract; - (d) A person related by blood or marriage to a person described in paragraph (a), (b) or (c); or - (e) Two or more persons who are related by blood or marriage to each other. - (3) Provide, as Attachment 5, a completed, signed, and notarized Board Member Information Sheet for each proposed Board member as well as the board member's resume and a thoughtful biographical summary outlining the particular qualifications of each board member as relates to both service on a public charter school board and to the specific needs of this particular proposed charter school. - (4) If the current Committee to Form does not include the full founding board, explain how and when the additional board members will be identified. - (5) Describe the board's ethical standards and procedures for identifying and addressing conflicts of interest.
+Provide, as Attachment 6, the board's proposed Bylaws, Code of Ethics, and Conflict of Interest policy. - (6) Identify any existing relationships that could pose actual or perceived conflicts if the application is approved; discuss specific steps that the board will take to avoid any actual conflicts and to mitigate perceived conflicts.
+If these relationships pertain to members of the committee to form, this information should match the committee to form disclosures. - (7) Describe plans for increasing the capacity of the governing board.
+How will the board expand and develop over time? - (8) Describe the kinds of orientation or training new board members will receive and what kinds of ongoing development existing board members will receive.
+The plan for training and development should include a timetable, specific topics to be addressed, and requirements for participation.

+- (9) Describe the working relationship between the board and staff (academic, operations, and financial) and the working relationship between the board, staff, and any education management organization.
 Outline the regular reports that will be provided to the board, their frequency, and who will provide them.
-This may include financial, operational, and/or or academic reports.

-- (11) Describe any advisory bodies or councils to be formed, including the roles and duties of those bodies.
-Describe the planned composition; the strategy for achieving that composition; the role of parents, students, and teachers (if applicable); and the reporting structure as it relates to the school's governing body and leadership. - (12) Explain the process that the school will follow should a parent or student have an objection to a governing board policy or decision, administrative procedure, or practice at the school. - (13) What goals will be established for the board and how will board members be held accountable?
+This may include financial, operational, and/or or academic reports. - (10) Describe any advisory bodies or councils to be formed, including the roles and duties of those bodies.
+Describe the planned composition; the strategy for achieving that composition; the role of parents, students, and teachers (if applicable); and the reporting structure as it relates to the school's governing body and leadership. - (11) Explain the process that the school will follow should a parent or student have an objection to a governing board policy or decision, administrative procedure, or practice at the school. - (12) What goals will be established for the board and how will board members be held accountable?
 Outline the key expectations for board members in the table below.
 You may add rows as appropriate.
 What actions would trigger removal from the board and under what process?